mpescaru/birdsong_speech_music_comp/README.md

 10. In prep_paths function, change the path_main_fold parameter to the path to the birdsong_speech_music_comp folder on your device
 11. In Matlab Command Window, run: >> run_pipeline

-NOTE: all MPSs are already computed and stored in the brainstorm database, so generate_mps lines in run_pipeline can be commented out and steps 2-7 can be skipped.

 Sources: birdsong files extracted from xeno-canto database (xeno-canto.org)